developer-1c/Yandex/README.md

 # Yandex
-1c configurations developed by me at Yandex
+1c configurations that I developed at Yandex LLC